 Internal Division of Fire SMEs will review the appeals.
 Due to allegations that candidates did or could communicate with appeals-review SMEs using some clandestine system of stray marks or extraneous statements (e.g. Thank you, Have a good day, etc.), the Commission may summarily dismiss appeals forms containing stray marks or statements irrelevant to the appeal at hand.
+The unique identifiers previously mentioned will be eliminated before being presented to the SMEs.
 Appeals will be organized by test question and SMEs will provide independent judgments as to the merit of each appealed test question.
 A consensus (unanimous agreement) of the SMEs will generally be required to modify the key or delete an item; however, the Commission reserves the right to make the final determination.
 The prohibition of extraneous statements or marks does not prevent candidates from trying to verbally persuade SMEs to rule in their favor.
 As such, the requirement for a consensus of the SMEs to delete or re-key a question will further reduce the likelihood of inappropriate influence some candidates may attempt over SMEs.
 The Commission will only deviate from the SMEs' consensus recommendation when there is compelling evidence or clear justification.
 Any changes to the key as a result of the appeals will change the key for all candidates.
 Candidates will not be provided with their own test booklets for purposes of appeals.